Modeling and solving a vehicle-sharing problem considering multiple alternative modes of transport: Introduction

 \section{Introduction}

 Mobility -- how we use it and see it -- is changing.
 People tend to be mobile rather than owning cars. ''Mobility as a Service'' (MaaS) \citep{Mulley2018} has emerged as a widely known and used term.
-This change is supported by novel mobility concepts, not only in the private sector but also in the area of corporate mobility.
-Increasingly, companies are trying to change their view on their corporate mobility by switching from individually assigned cars towards MaaS for their employees, and give incentives to use (a combination of) ''greener'' modes of transport to avoid pollution and congestion problems.
+This change is supported by novel mobility concepts: \SP{ in the private sectors and in the area of corporate mobility}.
+Companies are trying to change their view on their corporate mobility by switching from individually assigned cars towards MaaS for their employees, and give incentives to use (a combination of) ''greener'' modes of transport to avoid pollution and congestion problems.
+Having shared mobility within a company (or any other closed group of users such as, e.g., home communities) will be increasingly important in future mobility settings.

-Motivated by a project with several company partners, we study the vehicle-sharing problem in a company, having one or more offices (= depots), from which the employees have to visit various customers during office hours (e.g. for business meetings).
-Each visit involves one specific employee (= user).
-A trip covers a sequence of meetings (= tasks) of one user, starting at a depot and terminating at the same location or in another depot of the company.
+In this work we study \SP{a corporate mobility problem} and report results for \SP{instances generated during } an applied research project with several company partners (http://www.seamless-project.at).
+It is a vehicle-sharing problem in a company, having one or more offices (depots), from which the employees (users) have to visit various customers during office hours (e.g. for business meetings).
+Each visit (task) involves one specific user and has a fixed time, which gives us a fixed sequence of tasks.
+A trip covers the fixed sequence of tasks of one user, starting at a depot and terminating at the same location or in another depot of the company.
 Thus a trip contains several stops and it starts and ends at a predefined (but possibly different) depot.
-The company operates a pool of cars and provides possibilities to use other modes of transportation (MOT).
-Therefore, instead of having a company car for each employee, these share a pool of cars of fixed size.
-In addition, the users can use public transportation, bikes, taxis or walk to their meetings if they are very close.
-The user may specify in advance which modes she can use.
+The company operates a pool of shared vehicles of a fixed size and provides possibilities to use other modes of transport (MOT), such as bikes, taxis, \SP{public transport} or walk, \SP{which are not shared.} Different to most other vehicle-sharing problems, we study the problem from a company viewpoint with centralized planning.
+Thus, we minimize a company's expenses and do not focus on individual goals.

+\SP{In Figure~\ref{fig:example}, we provide an illustrative example with two users, one office location and one shared vehicle.
+The first user has to travel to complete tasks A, B, and C and the second user has to cover tasks G, H, I, and J (see Figure~\ref{subfig:tasks}).
+The timing of the tasks is fixed, and if a return to the office is not possible between two tasks, they are modeled on the same trip and are replaced by an arc as illustrated in Figure~\ref{subfig:trips}.}